wimvanderbauwhede/RefactorF4Acc/README.md

 ### Command line flags

     -h: help
-    -V: Show the version
+    -V: print the version number
-    -c <cfg file name>: use this cfg file (default is ~/.rf4a)
-    -C: Only generate call tree, don't refactor or emit
-    -s: Provide a comma-separated list of source files to be refactored.
-Same as specifying SOURCEFILES in the config file
-    -b: Generate SCons build script
-    -B: Build the generated code with SCons
-    -A: Annotate the refactored lines
-    -P translate_to_C|translate_to_OpenCL: to translate a module to C or OpenCL
     -w: show warnings
+    -W: show more warnings
     -v: verbose (implies -w)
     -i: show info messages
     -d: show debug messages
+    -c <cfg file name>: use this cfg file (default is ./rf4a.cfg, or a global ~/.rf4a)
+    -I: Inline all include files.
+Use this if include files are not self-contained and can't be turned into modules
+    -C: Only generate call tree, don't refactor or emit
+    -b: Generate SCons build script
+    -B: Build the generated code
+    -A: Annotate the refactored lines
+    -P: Name of pass to be performed
+    -s: Provide a comma-separated list of source files to be refactored.
+Same as specifying SOURCEFILES in the config file

 <a name="examples"></a>
 ## Examples of RefactorF4Acc in action